 Explore with us three strikingly different regions of Italy, the high alpine lakes of Trentino, the magnificent Dolomite mountain paths and vistas of Alto Adige, and the enchanting trails and canyons of the Veneto region.
 Each region has its own heritage of food, wine, and history that has shaped the people and the culture through the ages.
 Like all Lost in Italy adventures, we’ll be walking the trails, visiting the villages, sampling the wine, meeting the locals, enjoying the food, marveling at the incredible views, sampling the wine again, enjoying some more cuisine, and slowly easing into the pace of life in this wonderful corner of Northern Italia!

-This is a private group tour for the members of Supreme Health & Fitness.
 In addition to your full time Go Get Lost Tour Leader, your tour will also be accompanied by Howie and Laurie Grigg of Supreme Health & Fitness.
-This tour will give you the opportunity to spend time with the members you currently know as well as to meet those members you don’t!

 Tour Dates & Pricing